What is Trimix Diving? – The Perfect Gas Mix for Scuba?

 Trimix is a mix of gases consisting of oxygen, nitrogen, and helium in varying percentages.
 It is not a breathing gas that is made for recreational diving.
 Instead, it’s used by a Trimix diver to dive into deeper depths.

-If you plan to dive deeper, then the amount of oxygen and nitrogen needs be lowered and the helium increased to prevent nitrogen narcosis and oxygen toxicity.
+If you plan to dive deeper, then the amount of oxygen and nitrogen needs be lowered and the helium increased to prevent nitrogen narcosis and reduce the risk of oxygen toxicity.
 The math behind the exact percentages is quite precise and complex.
+The use of Helium as part of your breathing gas allows you to set your own Equivalent Narcotic Depth (END) to optimize your gas to extend your depth range.

 A typical Trimix gas blend for technical diving has around 44% nitrogen and 21% oxygen content.
 Then there’s Helium added at around 35% to make it a useful and safe Trimix diving gas mixture.